Originally posted on October 11, 2010

 We need to make sure that your computer is clean from the infection.

-If a healthy USB memory remains clean after plugging it in, this means your computer is clean and you can jump directly to step three.
+If a healthy USB memory remains good after plugging it in, this means your computer is clean and the blame was on another computer.
+In this case you can jump directly to step three.

 If a healthy USB stick gets corrupted after being used on your computer, that a sign that the virus is running on your system and your antivirus is not doing it’s job.
 Use the update function your Antivirus.
 If the antivirus still fails to catch the infection even after the update, you definitely need to use another product.